-The Theme of The Light-Dependent and Light-Independent Reactions in Photosynthesis
+The Light-Dependent and Light-Independent Reactions

 Do not freak out or fill your head with all the complicated names in that diagram.
 No—stop right there.
 All in all, the process is simpler than it looks.
 In the light-dependent reactions of photosynthesis, the energy from light propels the electrons from a photosystem into a high-energy state.
 In plants, there are two photosystems, aptly named Photosystem I and Photosystem II, located in the thylakoid membrane of the chloroplast.
 The thylakoid membrane absorbs photon energy of different wavelengths of light.